 There is so much more to Latvia than Riga and it’s a shame that many travellers overlook this in favour of a quick weekend city break.
 But even us residents often forget how many amazing little adventures lie right on our doorstep.
-Latvia is the perfect size for weekend expeditions, be it for the full two days or just a couple of hours on Sunday afternoon.
+Latvia is the perfect size for weekend expeditions, be it for the full two days or just a quick day trip.

 For a while now some of the prettiest pictures of Latvia on social media have been pictures of bogs – the natural kind.
 People seem obsessed with the surreal beauty of bogs at all times of day.
 Even The Daily Mail picked up on the trend.
 And then there were all those awe-inducing photos of the Northern Lights dancing across the clear night sky over Ķemeri bog.

-As we learnt on a recent bog walk, Latvia has reason to be proud of its bogs since it’s one of few European countries to have as many of them left in their natural state, and most of them are protected.
+As we learnt on a recent bog walk, Latvia has reason to be proud of its bogs since most of them are protected.
 Elsewhere in Europe, bogs have been depleted for peat.

 Since late 2015, there’s a new way for Latvians to appreciate bogs and capture even more amazing Insta-moments – bog shoeing.
 The hikes are organised and led by two self-proclaimed bog enthusiasts, and participants are equipped with snow shoes which allow walking over the bog without damaging it and getting deeper into the bog than you would via a boardwalk.
 That way you can also feel the ground move underneath you since bogs aren’t solid ground.